Onkarthopate/My_Portfollio/README.md

 # My_Portfollio
 This is my Portfollio Website.
-By using Front End Technologies.
+By using Front End Technologies - HTML CSS JAVASCRIPT